Indonesian anti-graft agency arrests head of energy regulator

 The former OPEC member's oil output is declining, and the country has faced criticism for unclear regulations and complaints about a nationalist stance on resources.

-Indonesia's Corruption Eradication Agency (KPK) caught SKKMigas Chairman Rudi Rubiandini taking around $400,000 in a black brief case and ownership documents for a BMW motorcycle from two people employed by a private company, KPK officials said.
-An additional $190,000 was found in the chairman's residence.
+Indonesia's Corruption Eradication Agency (KPK) said SKKMigas Chairman Rudi Rubiandini had been caught taking around $400,000 (257,616 pounds) in a black brief case and ownership documents for a BMW motorcycle from the owner of Singapore-based Kernel Oil, Simon Tanjaya.
+An additional $190,000 was found in the chairman's residence, KPK spokesman Johan Budi said.

-KPK officials refused to name the private firm involved, only giving the initials "KOPL".
-SKKMigas spokesman Elan Biantoro said it was an oil company that he was not familiar with.
+KPK said it was the biggest cash seizure by the agency in its 10-year history.

 Finance Minister Chatib Basri told Reuters that while the government was committed to zero tolerance of corruption the case did send a "bad signal to investors."